odarroyo/opseestools/README.md

 It includes a collection of analysis functions that are useful if you are analyzing frames or wall buildings both in two and three dimensions, storing the results in Python variables.
 It also includes another useful tools for processing results and creating scripts

+## How to cite

 The opseestools paper is available at SoftwareX, so you can cite it if you use it in your research: https://www.sciencedirect.com/science/article/pii/S2352711024002036

+Arroyo, O., Feliciano, D., Novoa, D., & Valcárcel, J. (2024). opseestools: A Python library to streamline OpenSeesPy workflows.
+SoftwareX, 27, 101832.

 ## Installation